Pinafore/ml-hw/project/default.md

 This is improtant for me, but other folks are working on similar challenges.
 There's a big [Kaggle challenge](https://www.kaggle.com/c/the-allen-ai-science-challenge) trying to answer science questions.
 We'll use the same data format that they're using.

-## How our Data are Different
+## How our Data are Different, where to submit

 Unlike the AI2 challenge, all of our questions will have answers that are entities (i.e., things that have Wikipedia pages).
 I suspect that this will make it quite a bit easier.
 So you may want to try to do our challenge first; but if your method generalizes to both, then that's great!

-I've set up a Kaggle site in the same spirit as the Kaggle challenge.
+I've set up a [Kaggle site](inclass.kaggle.com/c/quiz-bowl-science) in the same spirit.

 We may be able to add additional data in November.